open-source-labs/SvelteStorm/readme.md

 10. Access to Svelte Documentation with a Single Click
 11. Responsive Window Resizing
 12. Tab Management Functionality Added
-13. A Clean & Bold Theme Style (NEW!)
+13. A Clean & Bold Theme Style
 14. A code editor utilizing the “Dracula” dark-mode theme with syntax highlighting and bracket pair identification.
 Built using Code Mirror.
 15. A fully functional terminal environment to navigate file systems and run code
 16. A browser window for developers to see what their projects look like on the client end